lobatskiy-repo/WaveCollapseGrid/README.md

 This project is a procedural generation tool based on tile collapsing, similar to the Wave Function Collapse algorithm.
 It uses predefined rules to propagate constraints across a grid and generate unique patterns by limiting options based on neighboring cells.

+## Demo

+You can view the project demo at the following link: [WaveCollapseGrid Demo](https://lobatskiy-repo.github.io/WaveCollapseGrid/)

 ## Table of Contents

 1. [Overview](#overview)